JoshuaDRoca/JoshuaDRoca.github.io/projects.md

 ---
 layout: default
 permalink: /projects
+description: Note- This list is always being updated!
 ---

-# Welcome to the Projects Page!
+# Projects

 **So cool**